FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 If you get compile errors after pulling new code, check if any submodule has updates with `git status` and if so run `git submodule update --recursive`

 Run `./ui/build` to update the mithril modules.
 There is a special case when ui/game has been changed, likely the effect is that nothing works playing/analyse/tournaments/simuls because these modules depend on a fresh version of game.
 Run this to push out the update `rm -r ui/*/node_modules/game && ./ui/build`.

+## Other unexpected issues with vagrant
+File an issue and ping arxanas.